tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/购买指南/增值服务/拉流转推_intl_en.md

-The relay feature pulls and pushes contents.
-You can use relay to quickly pull existing videos or live streaming contents and then push them to the destination URL, without initiating a live streaming session.
-This feature is billed by the [relay task duration](#time) and the [usage of push to third-party URLs](#third_part).
+The relaying service allows you to quickly pull content from existing videos or live streams and push it to the destination address.
+The two billable items for the relaying service are [relay task duration](#time) and [third-party relaying bandwidth](#third_part).

 ## Notes
-- Billing rules for relay **have taken effect since 00:00, July 1, 2021**.
-Relay tasks executed after that will incur costs, regardless of when such tasks are created.
+- The relaying service **has become a paid service since 00:00 (UTC+8) on July 1, 2021**.
+Relaying tasks executed after July 1, 2021 will incur relaying fees, regardless of when the tasks are created.
-- When you are using relay, pulling will generate playback traffic/bandwidth usage.
-Pulling from source URLs of CSS, VOD, COS, etc. will incur corresponding playback fees as well as download fees.
+- Pulling data from an existing source will incur playback/download fees.
+If you pull from Tencent Cloud CSS, VOD, or COS, the billing rules of the corresponding product will apply.

 [](id:time)